 Can D7 Visa holders travel in the Schengen Area?

 Yes, once your residence permit is issued in Portugal, you are allowed visa-free travel within the Schengen Area.
-This makes the D7 Visa a great option for those who want residency in Portugal but also easy access to much of Europe without the need for additional travel insurance.
+This makes the D7 Visa a great option for those who want residency in Portugal but also easy access to other European countries without the need for additional travel insurance.